Jon Rosenthal: Early life and career

+Texas House of Representatives

 Rosenthal was sworn into the Texas House on January 8, 2019, after winning the November 2018 general election.
 He defeated 12-term incumbent Republican Gary Elkins.

 As a freshman member of the 86th Legislative Session, Rosenthal was appointed to the House Committee on County Affairs and the House Committee on Energy Resources.
 Rosenthal was honored as the Freshman of the Year by the Texas Legislative Study Group.